carpentries-i18n/i18n/README.md

 # Internationalisation of carpentry lessons

+Please take a look at the [quickstart guide](quickstart.md) if you wish to make small contribution(s).

+If you wish to contribute by translating some of the material, please make sure you comply with the [Guideline for Translators](TranslatorGuidelines.md).

 ## Purpose of this repository

 The repository is intended to host the files and tools need to facilitate translations of the Software Carpentry lessons